Biden views Valentine’s Day decorations on WH lawn

-WASHINGTON (AP) — First lady Jill Biden had installed before dawn Friday special Valentine’s Day artwork on the north lawn of the White House: giant pink, white and red hearts that resemble the popular candy.
+WASHINGTON (AP) — First lady Jill Biden had installed before dawn Friday special Valentine’s Day artwork on the North Lawn of the White House: giant pink, white and red hearts that resemble the popular candy.

 President Joe Biden stepped out with his wife early on Friday morning to inspect the colorful artwork.
 The huge hearts have single words printed on them such as unity, kindness, healing, compassion, love and courage.
 One of the hearts was signed, “Love, Jill.”